A Call for Building Deep Resilience in Arts Funding: The future of our field post-coronavirus

 Policies encouraging giving

 Federal legislation drafted in response to this crisis has included temporary provisions for universal charitable deductions.
 This is a key policy for the sustainability of the nonprofit cultural ecosystem and should be the case year-round.
 Our current standard tax policies make tax deductions easiest only for very large philanthropic gifts.
 Philanthropic giving need not only be rewarded when executed by the wealthy.
 Controlling for wealth, giving participation is higher in Black households than all other groups (i.e., percentage share of population giving to charitable organizations), despite Black households holding under two percent of the nation’s wealth.
-For those who do give, the level of giving, measured as a share of median family wealth, is higher for Black and Latinx families than White or other families (i.e., charitable giving as a percentage share of median family wealth), despite Black and Latinx households experiencing higher rates of poverty than White households.
+For those who do give, the level of giving, measured as a share of median family wealth, is higher for Black and Latine families than White or other families (i.e., charitable giving as a percentage share of median family wealth), despite Black and Latine households experiencing higher rates of poverty than White households.
 This is not taking into account volunteerism.
 These facts should also inform our field’s advocacy.
 This is just one example of how foundations can shift their foci to increasingly include advocacy and public policy and practice.
 As you can see, this kind of public policy change can in fact have a significant impact upon grantee organizations’ financial health.

 We are also learning that trust-based funding is possible.
 In response to this crisis, private and public sector grantmakers are allowing grantees to use formerly-restricted grants as flexibly as they need.
 Grantmakers are also embracing trust in their applications for rapid-response grants.
 Some are even increasing their support to their current grantees without asking them to apply.
 Grantmakers’ priorities in this rapid response moment are flexibility and trust.